mnunesvsc/botcpp/README.md

 # botcpp
-An C++ bot for Apache to demonstrate the integration technologies
+A C++ bot implemented in CGI which demonstrates the integration technologies of CGI archictecture.

+On the exmple uses Apache as webserver, but can be executed in any CGI enabled webserver.